42nd PIZOLADA DELLE DOLOMITI

 National mountaineering ski race and rally

-Art.1 – Val di Fassa Events asd in collaboration with CAI-SAT and Moena Alpine Rescue, announces and organizes the “41st PIZOLADA DELLE DOLOMITI”, a national, individual mountaineer skiing race along one route for all categories.
-The event will be held on Sunday, April 9th, 2017, at Passo San Pellegrino, and will span the municipalities of Moena (TN), Soraga (TN) and Falcade (BL).
-On the same day we are also offering a guided trek on the route with assistance.
-The event will combine with the 6th edition of the Marmoleda Full Gas – Ski Alp Race, part of the 2nd Ladinia Ski Alp Cup.
-The event is also valid as the fifth test in the series of six races in the 25th edition of the Coppa delle Dolomiti.
+Art.1 – Val di Fassa Events asd in collaboration with CAI-SAT and Moena Alpine Rescue, announces and organizes the “42nd PIZOLADA DELLE DOLOMITI”, a national, individual mountaineer skiing race with a competitive route for all categories and an excursionists route.
+The event will be held on Sunday, April 8, 2018, at Passo San Pellegrino, and will span the municipalities of Moena (TN), Soraga (TN) and Falcade (BL).

 Art.2 – Participation

 Competitive route: any adult athlete can participate after signing a disclaimer, filled out with personal information and contact information, in favour of the Organizing Committee, releasing them from any claims for damage to people or things.
 The disclaimer must include an attached copy of a valid medical certificate establishing sports competence.

 Excursionists’ route: this will be an assisted trek under the supervision of Alpine Guides.
 Any adult mountaineer skier can participate.
 Minor mountaineer skiers may also join, but they must be at least 15 years old on April 8th, 2018, and provide written permission by a parent or guardian on their behalf (including proper identification).